Duehok/Draftnought/README.md

 run build.bat

 ## Limitations and TODO list
   - probable presence of bugs in the turret position logic
-- deck torpedo tubes have been... forgotten
   - only one style of turrets, so the turret's outlines will not be exactly what you see in the game
   - secondaries are not shown
   - casemate guns have the same outline as the one gun turrets
-- turrets positions are a bit approximative
+  - turrets positions, ship lengths are unaccurate
-- name, tonnage, year, etc... are not shown
   - recent files should be shown in the menu
-- file extension should be automatically added to the "save as" file dialog
-- there are certainly bugs to find and solve